ZahiqIbrahim/quran-api/README.md

 # quran-api
-call any verse from quran
+call any verse from quran by (chapter index : verse index)